hyperledger/indy-hipe/text/rich-schemas/README.md

 ![](zkp-cred-pres.png)

 ### Presentation Manifests
-There may be a number of ways a presentation definition can used by a holder to produce a presentation, based on the graph queries and other restrictions in the presentation definition.
+There may be a number of ways a presentation definition can be used by a holder to produce a presentation, based on the graph queries and other restrictions in the presentation definition.
 A presentation manifest describes the source credentials and the process that was used to derive